jryantz/repo-style-guide/README.md

 ## Issues

 Issues are useful to help manage the backlog of feature requests and bug fixes.
 Issues can be added by customers, users, or the developer(s) and should be updated frequently.

+To help the user who is creating the new issue, setup Issue templates to ensure that you get all of the needed information.

 When a developer begins work on an issue, they should assign it to themselves and ensure that all data and metadata is accurate.
 The two most important pieces of metadata are the **assignee** and the **label**:

 - _Assignee_: assigning yourself or another developer to an issue alerts every stakeholder that someone is managing the issue.
   - Multiple developers can be assigned to the same issue if needed.